stfwi/engineers-decor/readme.md

   with reverse recipe.

 - *Treated wood crafting table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
-Crafted 2x2 with two treated wood slabs, one crate, and one treated wood plank.
+Keeps its inventory, has eight additional storage slots on the left side of the crafting grid.
+Crafted 2x2 with three treated wood planks and one vanilla crafting table.

 - *Treated wood ladder*: Crafted 3x3 with the known ladder pattern, items are treated wood sticks.